Visit the institution website for COVID‑19 updates

 The course begins in September each year and lasts twelve months.
 There are two trimesters of taught modules, followed by an individual dissertation project during the third trimester.

-Computer Science at Hull aim to create an excellent experience for students, with a supportive student community.
+Studying Computer Science at Hull, you'll benefit from an excellent experience for students, with a supportive student community.
 We have an international reputation for our research activities, with a strong record of industrial and public grant funding.
 We are also affiliated with Microsoft’s DreamSpark programme, which allows you to access the latest Microsoft operating systems and development software for home use.
-Once registered with the department, you can download the software free of charge.
+Once registered with the University, you can download the software free of charge.

 Information for international students